DigiDuRe/DigiDuRe/3_Data_Analysis/README.md

 It shows:
 - How to load the data
 - How to count the number of roles
-- How to plot the birth years of every minister
-- How to plot the year of death for every minister

-## 3.2 Number of active ministers per period
+- Number of ministers per period
-A more complex notebook is provided [here](3_2_active_ministers.ipynb) where the number of active ministers per period is generated.
+- Average age
+- Average age per period

-## 3.3 Number of titles published by protestant ministers per year
+## 3.2 Number of titles published by protestant ministers per year
 When linking book titles with CLERUS a series of analysis can be performed.
-In [this notebook](3_3_clerus_kb.ipynb) a series of explorative analyses are explored.
+In [this notebook](3_2_clerus_kb.ipynb) a series of explorative analyses are explored.